In understanding whether to use the core switch, let’s first understand the use of the core switch.

 Scalability

 Layer 3 core switches have scalable lines.
-The layer three switches connecting multiple subnets, subnets, and Layer 3 switch module to establish a logical relationship do not require traditional routers to increase the port.
-If you need to increase the network equipment due to various expansion module interfaces reserved for the original network layout and the original equipment can be directly expanded without equipment protection, protecting the existing resources.
+The Layer three switches connecting multiple subnets, subnets, and Layer 3 switch modules to establish a logical relationship do not require traditional routers to increase the port.
+If you need to increase the network equipment due to various expansion module interfaces reserved for the original network layout the original equipment can be directly expanded without equipment protection, protecting the existing resources.

 What is the difference between core switches and standard switches?